mountainvictor/mountainvictor.github.io/_posts/2024-08-01-cobalt-lake-5040-peak.md

 Alternatively, if you would like a more modern experience, The Alpine Hut is reservable via the **Alpine Club of Canada** - Vancouver Island Section [website](https://accvi.ca/5040-peak-hut/).

 ## Check the weather!
 Days leading up to the hike, we used [Klitsa Mountain - mountain-forecast.com](https://www.mountain-forecast.com/peaks/Klitsa-Mountain/forecasts/1000) (near 5040 Peak) to check the weather forecast.
 We strongly recommend utilizing this resource to adjust your hiking plans accordingly, even in hot summer days where you would think rain probability is low.
-Pacific Northwest weather is mysterious and that just means today could be hot and sunny, but the next day soaking wet.
+Pacific Northwest weather is mysterious; today could be hot and sunny, but the next day soaking wet.

 ### How the weather forecast helped our planning:
 We initially intended to camp 2 nights (Monday Jul 29th and Tuesday Jul 30th), and head down on Wednesday Jul 31.